-If there is an error with the template (eg. the template file is not found or there is a compilation error with the template), the user will receive a 500 Internal Sever Error with a generic HTML message.
+By default, if there is an error with the template (eg. the template file is not found or there is a compilation error with the template), the user will receive a 500 Internal Sever Error with a generic HTML message.
 The exact error will logged under error mode.